Ex-Parte/Uniform Motion Calendar/Special Set & Trial Instructions For Probate/Guardianship

 Prior to first use, users must create an account in the Court's Online Services (current users can use their existing account).

-Division IZ is participating in E-Filing and E-mail Service.
-Please send all proposed orders and judgments, and all courtesy copies of motions for special set hearings, memorandums, and case authority to: CAD-DivisionIZ@pbcgov.org
+Division IX is participating in E-Filing and E-mail Service.
+Please send all proposed orders and judgments, and all courtesy copies of motions for special set hearings, memorandums, and case authority to: CAD-DivisionIX@pbcgov.org

 Orders sent to the Court by email will be served to the parties by email ONLY.
 All orders must state a mailing and email address for each party for service.
 IF the opposing side is an email excused attorney or a pro se party (unless pro se party has agreed to email service) you must advise the court in writing that a hard copy of the order must be mailed to that person.

-Probate Ex-Parte Calendar is held Tuesday & Thursday @ 8:45 a.m., in Courtroom 3.
-Uniform Motion Calendar (UMC) will be held on Tuesdays, Wednesdays, and Thursdays.
+Probate Ex-Parte Calendar is held Tuesday & Thursday @ 8:45 a.m., in Courtroom 5 Uniform Motion Calendar (UMC) is held on Tuesdays, Wednesdays, and Thursdays.
 The hearings are not scheduled with the Judicial Assistant.
-You may check Judge Ticktin's suspension.
-Judge Ticktin will review all motions scheduled for UMC prior to the hearing.
-Accordingly, please send a courtesy copy of the motion and notice of hearing for all UMC matters, containing the name and docket number of your motion, to the UMC website at: CAD-DivisionUMCFZ-IZ@pbcgov.org.
+The hearings are scheduled online using the UMC Online Scheduling Program.
+Accordingly, please send a courtesy copy of the motion and notice of hearing for all UMC matters, containing the name and docket number of your motion, to the UMC email address: CAD-DivisionIX@pbcgov.org.

-If you resolve your motion prior to the hearing date, please contact the Judicial Assistant and advise as quickly as possible.
+If you resolve your motion prior to the hearing date, please contact the Judicial Assistant.

 All waivers, consents, renunciations and receipt of assets must be notarized.